tnkteja/AppleManApple/README.md

 ## Complaints

-1. There is no `insert`  button on Apple. :
+### 1. There is no `insert`  button on Apple. :

+Usually on windows I would use the shift insert button to paste something new from the clip board.
+But there is no `insert` button on Mac.

 ### 2. There is no package manager for MAC.

  Found a package manager called brew _apparantly the defacto_ standard for the Mac.[3]